Michael is an online fitness writer who's an expert in strength training exercises.

 Nerds and Muscle Men

-Nerds and muscle do different things so they have very different bodies.
+Nerds and muscle men do different things so they have very different bodies.

 Transforming yourself is simple.
 You do the work and then you get the body.
 Just keep it in the realm of possibility.
-If I want broad shoulders I give myself broad shoulders, if I want great looking abs I give myself great looking abs.
-I don't fantasies about it.
+If I want broad shoulders I give myself broad shoulders; if I want great looking abs, I give myself great looking abs.
+I don't fantasize about it.

 A lot of people think reading books as a form of entertainment is good.
 I am not one of them.
 It is good in moderation but while you are reading you are not exercising and you are not doing things in the real world.